 The Internal Revenue Service (IRS) may levy a business’s property, assets, and/or wages if they do not pay their taxes.
 During a levy, the IRS seizes the property of the person or business that has not paid their taxes; the seized property or money will used to satisfy the debt that is owed.
 If you receive notice that the IRS is levying your business’s property, you should respond immediately to reduce the risk of losing it forever.

 Businesses whose property or money has been seized in a levy or is at risk or being levied should use the help of an experienced Roseville IRS business levy accountant from Cook CPA Group.
 The accountants that work with Cook CPA Group are prepared to aid clients with levy notices by helping them with paying their taxes and corresponding with the IRS.
-If you are interested in learning more about how the accountants at Cook CPA Group can help you address a property levy issued by the IRS, get in touch with them as soon as possible.
-Call (916) 432-2218 today.

 How the IRS Places Levies on Businesses

 The IRS is able to levy the property you own for your business if you do not pay business taxes.
 The IRS is also able to levy property you have an interest in but which is owned by someone else, such as bank accounts, wages, accounts receivable, commissions, licenses, rental income, the value of your life insurance, and retirement accounts.
 Your assets, including your house and car, may also be levied by the IRS.